browserify/resolve/readme.markdown

 This is the way Node resolves dependencies when executed with the [--preserve-symlinks](https://nodejs.org/api/all.html#cli_preserve_symlinks) flag.
 **Note:** this property is currently `true` by default but it will be changed to `false` in the next major version because *Node's resolution algorithm does not preserve symlinks by default*.

+* opts.ignoreExportsField - if false, take package exports into account

 default `opts` values: